-Type systems for lock-freedom include [Kobayashi 2002; 2005a; Acciai and Boreale 2008; Yoshida 2002; Yoshida et al. 2004].
-An automatic verification tool, TYPICAL [Kobayashi 2005b], has been implemented based on Kobayashi's system [Kobayashi 2005a].
+Type systems for lock-freedom include [1, 22, 23, 37, 38].
+An automatic verification tool, TYPICAL [21], has been implemented based on Kobayashi's system [23].
 The expressive power of such type systems is, however, very limited.
 This shows up clearly, for instance, in the treatment of recursion.
 For example, even primitive recursive functions cannot be expressed in Kobayashi's lock-free type system, since it ignores value-dependent behaviors completely.

 Related to lock-freedom is deadlock-freedom.
 In a system of threads, deadlock freedom is the property that the system can reduce further, if at least one thread is not terminated.
 A more refined form of deadlock can be given by focusing on certain special actions (prefixes, in the π -calculus): here deadlock-freedom says that the system can always reduce further if there is a thread with one special action ready for execution.
-The latter form of deadlock has been extensively studied by Kobayashi (see e.g., [Kobayashi 2006]); the resulting system has been implemented as a part of TYPICAL.
-Note that any process is deadlock-free if it is run with a divergent process.
-Unlike lock-freedom, deadlock-freedom is insufficient for applications to information flow analysis or program slicing.
+The latter form of deadlock has been extensively studied by Kobayashi (see e.g., [24]); the resulting system has been implemented as a part of TYPICAL.
+Note that any process is deadlock-freedom is insufficient for applications to information flow analysis or program slicing.

 In this paper, we tackle lock-freedom by pursuing a different route.
-We overcome limitations of previous type systems by combining the lock-freedom analysis with two other analyses: deadlock-freedom and termination.
+We overcome limitations of previous type systems by combining the lock-freedom analysis with two other analysis: deadlock-freedom and termination.
 The result, therefore, is not a "pure" type system, but one that is parametric in the techniques employed to ensure deadlock-freedom and termination.
 Such techniques may themselves be based on type systems (and indeed in the paper we indicate such type systems, or develop them when needed), but could also use other methods (model checking, theorem provers, etc.).
 The parameterization allows us to go beyond certain limits of type systems, by appealing to other methods.
-For instance, a type system, as a form of static analysis, may have difficulties in handling value-dependent behaviors (even very simple ones), which are more easily dealt with by other methods such as model checking (see Section 7.3 for such an example).
+For instance, a type system, as a form of static analysis, may have difficulties in handling value-dependent behaviours (even very simple ones), which are more easily dealt with by other methods such as model checking.

 Roughly, we use the deadlock-freedom analysis to ensure that a system can reduce if some of its expected communications have not yet occurred.
 We then apply a termination analysis to discharge the possibility of divergence and guarantee lock-freedom (i.e., the expected communication will indeed occur).
-The reasons for appealing to deadlock-freedom are that powerful type-based analyzers exist (notably Kobayashi's systems [Kobayashi 2006]), and that deadlock-freedom is a safety property, which is easier than liveness to verify in other verification methods such as model checking.
+The reasons for appealing to deadlock-freedom are that powerful type-based analyzers exist (notably Kobayashi's systems [24]), and that deadlock-freedom is a safety property, which is easier than liveness to verify in other verification methods such as model checking.